microsoft/vcpkg-docs/vcpkg/produce/export-compiled-dependencies.md

 To use exported libraries in CMake projects, add -DCMAKE_TOOLCHAIN_FILE=[...]/scripts/buildsystems/vcpkg.cmake to your CMake command line.
 ```

-This command will create a zip archive containing all the necessary files to use the `fmt` library, including binaries and headers.
-For a list of all the supported formats check out the reference [documentation](../commands/export.md#formats).
+The command creates a zip archive containing all the necessary files to use the `fmt` library, including binaries and headers.
+For a list of all the supported formats check out the [`export` command documentation](../commands/export.md#formats).

 ## 3 - Use the `fmt` library in a new CMake project